Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Washington stats and trends

-- Washington has played 10 games, with three wins against the spread.
+- Washington has three wins against the spread in 10 games this season.

-- The Football Team have covered the spread once this season when favored by 1 point or more (in three chances).
+- This season, the Football Team have just one against the spread win in three games as a favorite of 1 point or more.

-- Washington's games this year have hit the over on five of 10 set point totals (50%).
+- Washington's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- Washington is 3-3 against the spread and 4-2 overall in games when it puts up more than 20.9 points.
+- Washington is 3-3 against the spread and 4-2 overall in games when it scores more than 20.9 points.

-- Washington is 1-2 against the spread and 2-1 overall when the team piles up over 401.8 yards.
+- Washington is 1-2 against the spread and 2-1 overall when the team totals over 401.8 yards.

-- This year, the Football Team have turned the ball over 15 times, six more than the Seahawks' takeaways (9).
+- The Football Team have turned the ball over 15 times this season, six more turnovers than the Seahawks have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Seahawks.